andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land.md

 Deadline March 6th
 -I have over a month, plenty of time

+Requirements:
+* 150 word biography.
-Requirements: headshot, 150 word biography, why you want to do this.
+* A short description why you want to partake in this performance.
+* Headshot.

 To most people this probably seems like a piece of cake.
 Knock it out between walkin' the dogs & fixin' supper.
-But for a habitual overthinker it wasn't so easy.
-I just finished writing 90,000 words about a ski trip, 150 words on a bio is a lexigraphical(?) economy I can only aspire to.
+But for a habitual overthinker it ain't so easy.
+I just finished writing 90,000 words about a ski trip, so a 150 word bio is a linguistical economy I can only aspire to.
 Then as to why I want to participate in this process and perform this piece?
 Where do I even begin?
 And then the headshot makes me feel like Kevin McCallister when he has to pack his suitcase.